 Read our full 8×8 review below for more details about this VoIP telephone service.

 8×8's main offering is Virtual Office, the company's cloud phone system that offers a complete business phone service.
 It comes in three different plan types to suit the needs of your business.

 Smaller businesses will probably want to opt for the X2 suite, although to refer to it as basic would be a misnomer.
 With this package, you get mobile and desktop apps to help manage and oversee your phone system, as well as accompanying analytical software.

 - Team messaging

 - Audio & video conference calls (for up to 100 participants)

 - CRM integrations

 Call queuing and auto attendant are included at this price level, so you won't have to worry about dropping any calls if an agent isn't immediately available.
 The package also includes unlimited calls to 14 countries, including major territories in the Americas and Europe, meaning your business can be truly global.

-You’ll get an instant messaging and team messaging functionalities, voicemail, single sign-on, and the ability to host audio & video conference calls for up to 100 participants.
-CRM integrations include Salesforce, Zendesk and Netsuite CRM.
+You'll get instant messaging and team messaging functionalities, voicemail, single sign-on, and the ability to host audio & video conference calls for up to 100 participants.
+CRM integrations include Salesforce, Zendesk, and Netsuite CRM.